Shanghai Attractions: Shanghai Shopping

 Nowadays, the desire for the latest consumer goods and fashions is driven by the city's new-found wealth and burgeoning middle-classes.

-Nanjing Lu is Shanghai's most famous shopping street.
+Nanjing Lu (Nathan Road) is Shanghai's most famous shopping street.
 Around 10km in length - the street is divided into two sections: Nanjing Dong (East) Lu runs from the Bund to People's Park and then becomes Nanjing Xi (West) Lu.

 The historic, state-owned Shanghai No. 1 Department Store (previously the Sun Department Store) is at 830 Nanjing Dong Lu; the Friendship Store on East Jinling Road is another Shanghai shopping institution and a good place to buy souveniers.